-Most of my life as a professional botanist, I have lived in the southeast, 6 years in KY and 13 years in FL, and 3 years in AR, so the (south)eastern flora is what I know best to the level of species.
+Most of my life as a professional botanist, I have lived in the southeast, 6 years in KY, 13 years in FL, and 3 years in AR, so the (south)eastern flora is what I know best to the level of species.
 Technically, Kentucky is considered to be part of the northeast by some workers, although most people I’ve met in the north consider it to be southern, and most people I met in Kentucky also self-identified as southern, so I treat it here. a

 Kentucky & adjacent SE states

-For the last 5 years, I have been teaching a Field Botany course at the Hancock Biological Station, Murray State University, in the Mississippi Embayment of western Kentucky, with regular field trips into the nearby Pennyroyal region (= Pennyrile or Mississippian Plateaus) and irregular botanizing in the Shawnee Hills (= Western KY Coal Field).
+For 6 years, I taught a Field Botany course at the Hancock Biological Station, Murray State University, in the Mississippi Embayment of western Kentucky, with regular field trips into the nearby Pennyroyal region (= Pennyrile or Mississippian Plateaus) and irregular botanizing in the Shawnee Hills (= Western KY Coal Field).
 I began my botanical career in eastern Kentucky as a student at Berea College, in the Knobs region, where the Cumberland Plateau (or Escarpment) forms the boundary between the Pennyroyal, Bluegrass, and Appalachian Plateau (= Eastern KY Coal Field) regions.
 During that time, and with subsequent visits, I was involved in several floristic inventories, e.g., Ft.
 Boonesboro State Park, the Pulaski County sundew meadow, and a flora of Laurel County.
 Kentucky is where I became a botanist, and I know the flora, vegetation, and physiographic provinces well.